 An easy recipe for tender, flavorful oven beef back ribs.
 It’s not a quick recipe, but it’s truly easy, and the result is so very flavorful!

-These oven beef back ribs are super easy to make (though not quick), and so tender.
+These oven beef back ribs are super easy to make (though not quick) and they are so tender.
 Whenever I spot beef back ribs at Whole Foods, I immediately buy them.
 We all really enjoy this dish.